BIS351groupproject/Flavour-House-Restaurant-App/README.md

 Perceivable Content (Images & Charts)
 - Alt Text: Every food image has a descriptive alt="Pepperoni Pizza" attribute.
-- Semantic Charts: Our Column Chart uses "<figure>", making the data understandable for visually impaired users via screen readers.
+- Semantic Charts: Our Column Chart uses "figure", making the data understandable for visually impaired users via screen readers.

 Operability (Keyboard & Forms)
 - Focus States: We kept the visual "outline" when a user navigates via the Tab key.
-- Form Labels: In the "Contact Us" and "Check Out" pages, every "<input>" is strictly linked to a "<label>" for attributes.
+- Form Labels: In the "Contact Us" and "Check Out" pages, every "input" is strictly linked to a "label" for attributes.
 - Interactive Targets: Buttons and links are large enough to be easily clicked on mobile or by users with motor impairments.

 Inclusivity Highlights
-- Language: Added lang="en" to the "<html>" tag so screen readers use the correct accent.
+- Language: Added lang="en" to the "html" tag so screen readers use the correct accent.
 - Meaningful Links: Replaced "Click here" with descriptive text like "Complete Payment" to provide context.

 ## Planning (Gantt Chart)